craigbridges/Nettle/README.md

 # Iteration

-For each loops are supported on any pointer that is of type IEnumerable.
-The syntax for a for each loop is as follows:
+For each loops are supported with any pointer that is of type IEnumerable.
+The syntax of a for each loop is as follows:

 ```
 {{foreach RoleAssignments}}